FAC 204: University Vehicle Policy

 All university vehicles

-A university vehicle is defined as any car, truck, van, SUV, cart, motorcycle or other licensed means of transportation owned or leased by the university, for use by university officers, employees, students and volunteers on official business.
-All policies shall be followed unless an exception has been granted by the executive vice president, treasurer and CFO.
+A university vehicle is defined as any car, truck, van, SUV, cart, motorcycle or other licensed means of transportation owned by the university, for use by university officers, employees, students and volunteers on official business.
+This policy also applies to long-termed leased vehicles where the term of lease exceeds one calendar year.
+All policies shall be followed unless an exception has been granted by the executive vice president, treasurer, and chief financial officer (CFO).

 Vehicle Marking and Identification

 University vehicles are identified by standard markings.
-These markings comply with the University Graphic Standard.
-Markings shall be of the size and appearance indicated below:
+These markings shall comply with the University Graphic Standard.
+Markings shall be of the size and appearance indicated below.
+(See also FAC 204A for an image example of the ASU Standard Vehicle Marking Identification.)

 All university vehicles use the following numbering system:

-- All vehicles use a five- or six-digit number.
+- All vehicles use a four- or five-digit number.

-- The second and third digits are the model year of the vehicle.
+- The first and second digits are the model year of the vehicle.
 The next two or three digits are assigned by Fleet Program Manager in the order of purchase for the model year.

 No permits, stickers, signs, or other markings are allowed on any university vehicle, other than official university markings.
 This also applies to vehicles or carts that are donated to the university.